Prize: Voluntary Sector Outreach 2018

 Please note that for this program, only registered voluntary sector organizations with a knowledge translation mandate are eligible to apply for funding.
 The List of Eligible CIHR Institutions does not apply to this program; nor do the principal applicants have to meet the criteria described in CIHR's Grants and Awards Guide.
 The business office of the eligible organization generally administers CIHR funds.

-The CIHR Institute of Aging Voluntary Sector Outreach Award can be received by an individual, team or organization only once.
-If the applicant has previously received a Voluntary Sector Outreach Award and wishes to apply, they are requested to contact the Institute of Aging to evaluate eligibility for this year.
+New this year: The CIHR Institute of Aging Voluntary Sector Outreach Award can be received by an individual, team or organization only once.

 Specific Eligibility Requirements